laurakond/Stitch-Art-Guides-pp4/README.md

     2) if you have some projects already, click on the "New" tab on the top right corner of the screen just below the profile bauble.
 4. Enter a unique application name for your project and select the region you are based in.
 Click "create app".
 5. Once insde the app, select "Settings" button from the menu in the middle.
 It's important to edit the "Settings" tab before deploying the project:
     1. Click on "Reveal Config Vars" to add any keys that the application requires.
-For this project I included teh following:
+For this project I included the following:
-        - DISABLE_COLLECTSTATIC: 1
         - DATABASE_URL
         - SECRET_KEY
         - CLOUDINARY_URL